 Then, one night in late 2014 my girlfriend at the time discovered she had something called Exercise Induced Asthma and suggested I might have it too.
 I thought she was crazy…until I started thinking about how often I have difficulty breathing after working out or doing anything physical for that matter.
 One day in April 2015 I got winded from playing an Xbox Kinect Game.
 A video game got me winded!
 So my girlfriend let me take two hits of her inhaler and within minutes I felt refreshed…for the first time.
 Within a day or two I was a given my own prescription for an inhaler and to say the least my next workout was a huge success, with no shortness of breath, no sudden fatigue, and for the first time since I began training, I felt like I could do more.

 Fast forward to a year later and to my shock I finally entered my first powerlifting competition having totaled 780lbs with a 160lb Bench Press, a 260lb Squat and a 360lb Deadlift.
 Since then my Deadlift has reached the 400’s, having pulled 410lbs for a single in June 2019.
 I finally became certified as a NASM personal trainer in the summer of 2018.
+I’ve also expanded my repertoire, having been certified as a Nutrition Coach in the summer of 2020.
 It’s a dream come true, as I can finally share my knowledge and passion for strength with all of you.
 This website, along with my services as a personal trainer and coach, is dedicated to the struggling lifter, the beginner, the intermediate, the one who falls and is able to get right back up and try again.
 I’ll share with you my humble beginnings as a lifter, the mental and physical obstacles and still plague me today, nutritional/supplemental advice, gym stories, training journals, and my personal thoughts on training routines I’ve worked with.
 I’ll never talk about anything unless I’ve done it and can give a proper opinion.
 You have my word on that.
 It’s time to drop the excuses, get to work and become part of what I know can become a great community.
 Together we will stand United In Strength!